What is Ketamine?

 Is a referral required for Ketamine therapy?

 No, a referral from a mental health professional is not required.
 One of our doctors will talk to you and evaluate whether the treatment would be appropriate for you.
-Based on your medical history and medication list, the medical director will also determine if there are any medical reasons why Ketamine treatment is not recommended.
+Based on your medical history and medication list, our Medical Director will also determine if there are any medical reasons why Ketamine treatment is not recommended.
 Please contact us with questions.

 Is Ketamine addictive?